How to Protect Android Apps from Overlay Attacks & Malware

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Overlay Attacks on Android apps using Appdome
+How to Implement Block Overlay Attacks in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Overlay Attacks without an SDK or gateway: